Skip to main content

 The Compute Options: Where do your Pods run?

-• AWS Fargate (Serverless): You don’t provision any EC2 instances at all.
-You simply declare, “I want to run this Pod with 1 CPU and 2GB RAM,” and AWS instantly provides exact, invisible compute capacity for it.
-You pay strictly per Pod, not per server.
-This is excellent for batch jobs or spiky workloads.
+• Simply declare, “I want to run this Pod with 1 CPU and 2GB RAM,” and AWS instantly provides exact compute capacity for it.
+You pay only per Pod based on its vCPU and memory usage, not per underlaying server.

 Provisioning EKS Clusters

-In true DevSecOps culture, we never create infrastructure by clicking buttons in the AWS Console (ClickOps).
+Never create infrastructure by clicking buttons in the AWS Console (ClickOps).
 Manual clicks are not repeatable, prone to human error, and cannot be version-controlled in Git.
 Instead, we use code:

-• CDK (Cloud Development Kit): For those who prefer “Infrastructure as Software,” allowing you to define your EKS cluster using familiar languages like Python, TypeScript, or Go.
+• CDK (Cloud Development Kit): For those who prefer “Infrastructure as Software,” allowing to define your EKS cluster using familiar languages like Python, TypeScript, or Go.

 Networking & Scaling